Chronic lymphocytic leukaemia/small lymphocytic lymphoma

 References

-1. 1.0 1.1 Campo E, et al., (2017).
+1. Jump up to: 1.0 1.1 Campo E, et al., (2017).
 Chronic lymphocytic leukemia/small lymphocytic lymphoma, in World Health Organization Classification of Tumours of Haematopoietic and Lymphoid Tissues, Revised 4th edition.
 Swerdlow SH, Campo E, Harris NL, Jaffe ES, Pileri SA, Stein H, Thiele J, Arber DA, Hasserjian RP, Le Beau MM, Orazi A, and Siebert R, Editors.
 Revised 4th Edition.
 IARC Press: Lyon, France, p216-221.

-2. 2.0 2.1 Hallek, Michael; et al. (2008-06-15).
+2. Jump up to: 2.0 2.1 Hallek, Michael; et al. (2008-06-15).
 "Guidelines for the diagnosis and treatment of chronic lymphocytic leukemia: a report from the International Workshop on Chronic Lymphocytic Leukemia updating the National Cancer Institute-Working Group 1996 guidelines".
 Blood.
 111 (12): 5446–5456. doi:10.1182/blood-2007-06-093906.
 ISSN 1528-0020.
 PMC 2972576.
 PMID 18216293.

 3. Parikh, Sameer A.; et al. (2014-01).
 "Chronic lymphocytic leukemia in young (≤ 55 years) patients: a comprehensive analysis of prognostic factors and outcomes".
 Haematologica.
 99 (1): 140–147. doi:10.3324/haematol.2013.086066.
 ISSN 1592-8721.
 PMC 4007929.
 PMID 23911703.
 Check date values in: |date= (help)

-4. 4.0 4.1 Taneja A, Master SR. (2017) Cancer, Leukemia, Lymphocytic, Chronic (CLL) SourceStatPearls [I. Treasure Island (FL): StatPearls Publishing. https://www.ncbi.nlm.nih.gov/books/NBK470433/.
+4. Jump up to: 4.0 4.1 Taneja A, Master SR. (2017) Cancer, Leukemia, Lymphocytic, Chronic (CLL) SourceStatPearls [I. Treasure Island (FL): StatPearls Publishing. https://www.ncbi.nlm.nih.gov/books/NBK470433/.

 5. M, Ratterman; et al. (2014).
 "Extramedullary chronic lymphocytic leukemia: systematic analysis of cases reported between 1975 and 2012".
 PMID 24064196.